bahtiyartan/troia/docs/21StringManipulations.rst

 	OBJECT:
 		STRINGBUILDER SBFINALSTRING;

-	APPENDSTRING 'Hello' TO FINALSTRING;
+	APPENDSTRING 'Hello' TO SBFINALSTRING;
-	APPENDSTRING ' World' TO FINALSTRING;
+	APPENDSTRING ' World' TO SBFINALSTRING;

 STRINGBUILDER is designed for only hi-performance string building operations, so it is not recommended to use STRINGBUILDER object instead of STRING.